 Functional enrichment

-The R interface to the online Enrichr tool was used to identify enriched gene sets in the comutation networks and allele-specific synthetic lethal clusters107–109.
+The R interface to the online Enrichr tool was used to identify enriched gene sets in the comutation networks and allele-specific synthetic lethal clusters102,103.
 The online API was last accessed on April 9, 2020.
 Gene sets from the following sources provided by Enrichr were used: BioCarta (2016), GO Biological Process (2018), KEA (2015), KEGG (2019), Panther (2016), PPI Hub Proteins, Reactome (2016), Transcription Factor PPIs, and WikiPathways (2019).
-Only enrichments with a Benjamini-Hochberg FDR-adjusted p-value < 0.2 were considered statistically significant.
+Only enrichments with a FDR-adjusted p-value < 0.2 were considered statistically significant.

 Modeling of cancer cell line genetic dependencies